pyecore/pyecore/doc/source/user/quickstart.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 External resources for metamodel loading should be added in the resource set.
-For example, some metamodels use the XMLType instead of the Ecore one.
+For example, for resources that uses the XMLType instead of the Ecore one,
-The resource creation should be done by hand first:
+the following datatypes could be created first by hand that way:

 .. code-block:: python